Sunflower Seed Smoothie (Easy and Delicious!)

 Sunflower seeds and other ingredients for a smoothie on a white square plate.

-How to Make a Sunflower Seed Smoothie
+How to Make This Sunflower Seed Smoothie

 Start by adding the shelled, unsalted sunflower seeds to a high-powered blender.
 Next you’ll peel the banana, break it into pieces, then add it to the blender.